Daily life

 Consider Kakao Pay for everyday payments.
 It works at most convenience stores, restaurants, and online Korean merchants.
 Setup is straightforward if you have a Korean bank account and a KakaoTalk account.

 Use Kakao T for taxis.
 It is the default taxi app in Korea.
-Uber Taxi is available through Kakao T as a booking option.
+Uber Taxi is a separate competitor app you can install as a backup, but it has limited coverage outside the largest cities.

 Seoulstart's foreign community guide has practical advice on building Korean-language contacts and joining online communities as a foreign resident in Korea, including which Naver Cafes and KakaoTalk groups are most useful by location and community type.